qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

 precision of 3, it means you have 6 digits before the dot, then the dot and another 3 digits for the precision.

-A short example illustrates how the field calculator works.
+A short example illustrates how field calculator works when using the :guilabel:`Expression` tab.
 We want to calculate the length in km of the ``railroads`` layer from the |qg| sample dataset:

 #.
 Load the shapefile :file:`railroads.shp` in |qg| and press |mActionOpenTable|
    :sup:`Open Attribute Table`.